sivaram-07/MIPS32/README.md

- The MIPS 32 CPU core is a central processing unit based on the MIPS (Microprocessor without Interlocked Pipeline Stages) architecture.
-MIPS is a Reduced Instruction Set Computer (RISC) architecture that is widely used in embedded systems, networking devices, and other applications.
+ The MIPS 32 CPU core is a five stage pipelined central processing unit based on the MIPS (Microprocessor without Interlocked Pipeline Stages) architecture with Hazard detection and data forwarding unit.MIPS is a Reduced Instruction Set Computer (RISC) architecture that is widely used in embedded systems, networking devices, and other applications.

 The term "MIPS 32" refers to a specific version of the MIPS architecture, which is a 32-bit instruction set architecture.
 It means that the CPU core can process instructions that are 32 bits in length.
 The MIPS 32 architecture provides a standardized set of instructions and registers that the CPU core can execute.